 Take a ride on a panoramic swing at Casa del Árbol

 For your second day in Baños, it's time for another adventure if you're up for it, maybe taking your waterfall tour a step further.
 At Río Blanco waterfall, gear up with a wetsuit, shoes, helmet, and harness for an adrenaline boost as you go canyoning with a local guide.
 Or, ask the tourist office for trail information for hikes, such as to Pondoa or on a loop trail to Mirador Virgen (Virgin Mary Viewpoint).
-Hike or take a bus to Casa del Árbol, a treehouse with a swing named "The End of the World" for its panoramic canyon views.
-Return to your Baños hotel in the evening to get ready to return to Quito tomorrow.
+You can also hike or take a bus to Casa del Árbol, a treehouse with a swing named "The End of the World" for its panoramic canyon views.

 Day 10: Transfer to Quito